tigerwill90/fox/README.md

 **Detect panic:** You can register a fallback handler that is fire in case of panics occurring during handling an HTTP request.

-**Get the current route:** You can easily retrieve the route for the current matched request.
+**Get the current route:** You can easily retrieve the route of the matched request.
 This actually makes it easier to integrate observability middleware like open telemetry (disable by default).

 **Only explicit matches:** Inspired from [httprouter](https://github.com/julienschmidt/httprouter), a request can only match